-- 45. The City will make available to the public, on an annual basis, the analysis of parking data used to determine price changes in pricing areas for parking management periods for the subsequent year. - 46.
-The City will communicate directly with BIAs, communities and local businesses to inform them when changes to the on-street space are planned in accordance with the policies in the Calgary Parking Policies. - 47.
-Stakeholders will also be directly engaged when new pricing areas or pricing in new parking management periods are proposed.
+- 48. The City will make available to the public, on an annual basis, the analysis of parking data used to determine price changes for on-street parking. - 49.
+The City will communicate directly with BIAs, community association and local businesses to inform them when changes to the on-street space are planned in accordance with the policies in the Calgary Parking Policies. - 50.
+Interested parties will be engaged when new pricing areas are warranted.